dotancohen/squeal/README.md

 * Table names
 * Number of records
+* Creation time, size on disk
-* Frequency of inserts, updates, and deletes
+* Estimate: Frequency of inserts, updates, and deletes
 * Sort on metrics

 ### Records